The Shard: Height

 Standing 309.6 m at its highest point, and 308.5 m at the highest point of its steelwork, The Shard became the tallest building in the European Union in December 2011, and the tallest completed building in Europe on 30 March 2012.
 It is taller than Frankfurt's Commerzbank Tower at 259 m the record holder between 1997 and 2005 and three later skyscrapers of Moscow: the Triumph-Palace, Naberezhnaya Tower, and City of Capitals.
 These three had each held the title for roughly 2 1/2 years.
 The Shard was overtaken by a fourth such tower in November 2012: the 339 m Mercury City Tower.
-The Shard was surpassed as the tallest European building outside Russia by the 310-metre (1,017 ft) Varso Tower, Warsaw, Poland in February 2021.